John Wesley Berry: Personal life and death

-Berry married Lillian M. Ball in Jacksonville, Illinois, in November of 1879.
+Berry married Lillian M. Ball in Jacksonville, Illinois, in November 1879.
 They had four children: Preston A., who later worked as a bookkeeper in Cascade Cereal Company; Grace McCune; John W., who later was the agent for Tacoma Grocery Company; and Harry B.

 John Berry died on August 13, 1931, in Tacoma, Washington, and was buried in the Tacoma Cemetery.